-29. The assignments given to WHO in 2014 by the General Assembly were considered by several Health Assemblies, resulting in a second set of assignments (10) to be completed before the third High-level Meeting in 2018 (Table 7).
+25. The assignments given to WHO in 2014 by the General Assembly were considered by the Health Assembly, resulting in a list of 10 assignments being completed before the third High-level Meeting in 2018 (see Table 6).

-Table 7.
+Table 6.
 Second set of assignments given to WHO and their outcome

-Second set of assignments given to WHO Completed Outcome 1 Update Appendix 3 (Best buys and other recommended interventions for the prevention and control of noncommunicable diseases) May 2017 3 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 2 Develop an implementation plan for the report of WHO's Commission on Ending Childhood Obesity May 2017 4 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 3 Develop a global action plan to promote physical activity 5 November 2017 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 4 Develop an approach that can be used to register and publish the contributions of non-State actors to the achievement of the nine voluntary global targets for noncommunicable diseases 2016 6 2017 7 Phase 3: pending Sets out how WHO will develop a platform to track self-reported contributions from nongovernmental organizations, private sector entities, philanthropic foundations, and academic institutions to the implementation of
+Second set of assignments given to WHO Completed Outcome 1 Update Appendix 3 (Best buys and other recommended interventions for the prevention and control of noncommunicable diseases) May 2017 2 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 2 Develop an implementation plan for the report of WHO's Commission on Ending Childhood Obesity May 2017 3 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 3 Develop a global action plan to promote physical activity 4 November 2017 Provides guidance to Member States on how to strengthen national noncommunicable disease responses 4 Develop an approach that can be used to register and publish the contributions of non-State actors to the achievement of the nine voluntary global targets for noncommunicable diseases 2016 5 2017 6 Phase 3: pending Sets out how WHO will develop a platform to track self-reported contributions from nongovernmental organizations, private sector entities, philanthropic foundations, and academic institutions to the implementation of national noncommunicable disease responses, using a common set of comparable indicators and provide an assessment which is independently verifiable